imgag/ngs-bits/doc/tools/CnvHunter.md

 	Special parameters:
 	  --help                 Shows this help and exits.
 	  --version              Prints version and exits.
+	  --changelog            Prints changeloge and exits.
 	  --tdx                  Writes a Tool Definition Xml file.
 The file name is the application name with the suffix '.tdx'.

+### CnvHunter changelog
+	CnvHunter 0.1-222-g9be2128

 [back to ngs-bits](https://github.com/marc-sturm/ngs-bits)